 SE 104th

-From Harold to Reedway
+From Powell to Reedway

-Focus Area:
+Focus Area: Powell to Holgate

 In the middle of the day on November 27, 2021, a speeding car lost control, tore through a neighbor’s fence, and flipped in their yard.
 Drivers habitually run stop signs at high speeds, and cars parked on 104th are routinely hit by moving vehicles.